MicrosoftDocs/win32/desktop-src/SecAuthN/relation-to-other-services.md

 ---
-Description: 'Other parts of the Microsoft Internet Security Framework use the smart card subsystem, as shown in the following illustration.' ms.assetid: '06b66ebb-0bd3-472a-847b-66ce5edaf0c4'
+Description: Other parts of the Microsoft Internet Security Framework use the smart card subsystem, as shown in the following illustration. ms.assetid: 06b66ebb-0bd3-472a-847b-66ce5edaf0c4
-title: Relation to Other Services
+title: Relation to Other Services ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Relation to Other Services